Adidas Has Been Suing Skechers for Knockoffs for 20 Years

 Hernandez further stated that Adidas has “a very strong case” when it comes to whether the Stan Smith has acquired secondary meaning,

 When it comes to its ongoing litigation with Adidas, things haven’t been all bad for Skechers.
-In June, an Oregon district court handed down two rulings in the Skechers’ favor in a patent infringement suit filed against the company by Adidas America Inc. in July 2016.
+In June, an Oregon district court handed down two rulings in Skechers’ favor in a patent infringement suit filed against the company by Adidas America Inc. in July 2016.

 In that suit, Adidas alleged that the Manhattan Beach, Calif.-based brand copied its Springblade technology — introduced in June 2013 — to create a similar technology, the Mega Flex.